top of page

 Jamie Woollard

 Jamie is a musician and researcher.
-She is pursuing her Masters in sound, theatre, and urban geography through the Individualized Program at Concordia.
+She is pursuing her PhD in sound, theatre, and urban geography through the Individualized Program at Concordia.
 Her research considers how sound and spatialization can be used in theatre performance to emphasize intimacy, complexity, empathy and humour, in order to expand understandings of urban community.
 Her research is supported by a SSHRC scholarship.

 Her work with soundscape, multi-channel spatialization and experimental performance contexts is guided by a focus on place.
 She grew up on the prairies in Treaty 1 territory and is now based in Tio’tia:ke (Montreal, Canada).
 Jamie creates film scores and performance works, with an emphasis on surrounding the listener with sound to produce an immersive experience.